Multiscale modeling of OLED devices

 We therefore recommend running these jobs using a remote queue.
 If you have access to a compute cluster, but have not yet set up remote queues for it, we recommend doing this before running real depositions.
 You can find instructions on how to set up remote queues in the installation guide and the AMSjobs manual.

 If you monitor the logfile of the deposition for a while, you will see that the entire deposition is split into a number of cycles.
-This is done for reasons of computational efficiency, as it allows the periodic trimming of the bottom so that only the growing surface needs to be simulated.
+This is done to improve computational efficiency, as it focuses the simulations on the region containing the growing surface.
 Details can be found in the OLED workflows manual.
-In the end of the simulation the entire system is annealed first annealed down to room temperature and then completely frozen in a geometry optimization.
-The entire process can be seen in the video on the right.
+Once the required film thickness is achieved, the entire system is annealed down to room temperature and then completely frozen in a geometry optimization.
+The full process can be seen in the video on the right.

 Once we have obtained the morphology, we can use it to run the OLED properties workflow and obtain material properties such as ionization potential and electron affinity.